sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 ### `SHUTDOWN_TIMEOUT`

-The maximum number of seconds to wait before forcefully closing any remaining connections after receiving a `SIGTERM` or `SIGINT` signal.
+The number of seconds to wait before forcefully closing any remaining connections after receiving a `SIGTERM` or `SIGINT` signal.
 Defaults to `30`.
 Internally the adapter calls [`closeAllConnections`](https://nodejs.org/api/http.html#servercloseallconnections).
 See [Graceful shutdown](#graceful-shutdown) for more details.

 ### `IDLE_TIMEOUT`